Target’s secret strategies for never letting you walk out with just one item

 “They are very good on social media about promoting,” Ioli Macridi, a research analyst at PlanetRetail RNG told Business Insider, and this helps drive traffic to stores.

 Target frequently reposts photos uploaded by shoppers and bloggers using its products on Instagram to humanize its social media campaigns.
-And, makes it easy to shop for anything featured in these photos by linking images on the page directly to their corresponding web link.
+And, makes it easy to shop for anything featured in these photos by linking the images on its feed to their corresponding web link.

 Social areas